 By Joe W Gorman

 Asked how he conceived of the statue of David, the celebrated artist Bernini offered an arrow-straight answer: "You start with fine marble and a several chisels.
 Then you carve away everything that isn't David."
 Of course his response was in Italian.
 I think.
 So I'm taking the translator's word for it.
-The making of a great and affordable tactical-scope would seem to follow a similar course: you start with rugged aluminum and quality glass and then chisel through the potential options from magnification to objective bell size to reticle and “internals” options so that everything that is not “affordable tactical-scope” is removed.
+Similarly, the making of a great and affordable tactical-scope would seem to follow a similar course: Start with rugged aluminum and quality glass and then chisel through the potential options from magnification to objective bell size to reticle and internals'options so that everything that is not 'affordable tactical-scope' is removed.

-A new generation of Argon/Krypton waterproofing promises to keep the glass clear from internal fogging etc. Actually the last generation was pretty good at this as my 20-year-old Leupold VariXIII target scope is as fog-free today as the day I unboxed it.
-There are also engineer-geeky improvements to this line that you can proudly boast about whilst pontificating around a roaring hunting-party campfire stuff like cryogenically treated springs.
+A new generation of Argon/Krypton waterproofing promises to keep the glass clear from internal fogging et cetera.
+Actually the last generation was pretty good at this as my 20-year-old Leupold VariXIII target scope is as fog-free today as the day I unboxed it.
+There are also engineer-geeky improvements to this line that you can proudly boast about whilst pontificating around a roaring hunting-party campfire, stuff like cryogenically treated springs.

 It is pretty dang close.
 Which is remarkable given the size of the objective lens.
-Also, let's not forget, the Leupold VX-R Patrol 1.25x4 is roughly ½ the price of the ACOG.
-This comparison is not “fair” by any standard.
-Still, while the VX-R Patrol1.25x4 might have been bettered in the image presentation department, it was never knocked out.
+Also, let's not forget, the Leupold VX-R Patrol 1.25 x 4 is roughly one-half the price of the ACOG.
+This comparison is not fair by any standard.
+Still, while the VX-R Patrol 1.25 x 4 might have been bettered in the image presentation department, it was never knocked out.
 It never even got wobbly knees.
 This perfectionist could live happily ever after with this glass.
 What about the colors man?
 You know; handling of low-light detail that allows differentiation between a sun-dried weed patch and coyote fur 100-yards out at dusk?
 Here the Leupold VX-R Patrol 1.25x4 does very, very well too.
 Leupold's coatings and matched lenses allow that low light detail and hue to be seen and that's a very good thing.

 Speaking of optics yardsticks, the Aimpoint is my yardstick for clarity of red dots.
 Some dots look fine in strong daylight but can exhibit streaking/smearing in low-light.
 How does the FireDot measure up against an Aimpoint's dot?
 Well against my 20-year-old 5000-2X Aimpoint, the Patrol's dot is remarkably crisp.
 Id say the FireDot is just as clear and sharp.
 Truly, Leupold did a great job with the incorporation of a dot into the reticle of an otherwise great piece of glass.
 I never lost the FireDot in bright sunlight when dialed up.

-As far as lending itself to precision shooting, I'd say the dot obscures about a 2-inch circle at 100 yards (maybe a little less).
-So if you have a tack-driver rifle that shoots 3/8” groups at 100 yards you probably wouldn't be in the market for a 1.25x4, it's not a bench rest target scope for Pete's sake!
-For the SIG716 that I ended up testing this scope out on, it worked very well as the SIG can shoot (1” groups at 100 yards) so I never felt hindered by the dot size when shooting at targets larger than 2”.
-When shooting at 100 yards I did dial back the dot intensity as far as I could (something I do with my Aimpoint 5000 when shooting for precision as well).
+As far as lending itself to precision shooting, I'd say the dot obscures about a 2-inch circle at 100-yards (maybe a little less).
+So if you have a tack-driver rifle that shoots 3/8-inch groups at 100-yards you probably wouldn't be in the market for a 1.25x4, it's not a bench rest target scope for Pete's sake!
+For the SIG716 that I ended up testing this scope out on, it worked very well as the SIG can shoot (1'groups at 100-yards) so I never felt hindered by the dot size when shooting at targets larger than 2”.
+When shooting at 100-yards I did dial back the dot intensity as far as I could, something I do with my Aimpoint 5000 when shooting for precision as well.

 As previously mentioned, tactical scopes need to have some method for gauging elevation and windage for distance shooting.
-The VX-R Patrol1.25x4's hybrid mil-dot reticle with a 10 m.o.a. ring and the fire-dot center provides mil-dot steps (although spaced at 2.5 mils) for wind correction, range estimation and range compensation for M4s and M14s.
+The VX-R Patrol 1.25x4's hybrid mil-dot reticle with a 10 m.o.a. ring and the fire-dot center provides mil-dot steps (although spaced at 2.5 mils) for wind correction, range estimation and range compensation for M4s and M14s.
 Cool huh?!
-So, you can, in theory engage targets out to 1,000 meters.
+So, you could, in theory, engage targets out to 1,000 meters.
 In theory.

-Mounted on the SIG716 Patrol by way of the Leupold Mark 2 Integrated Mounting System (IMS), the VX-R Patrol1.25x4 looks comfortably at home.
+Mounted on the SIG716 Patrol by way of the Leupold Mark 2 Integrated Mounting System (IMS), the VX-R Patrol 1.25x4 looks comfortably at home.
 In fact, its matte aluminum tube looks almost like a factory add on.
-And while it certainly looks the part of “tactical scope” its performance is even more impressive.
+And while it certainly looks the part of practical scope'its performance is even more impressive.
 With a CTG laser boresighter, I was able to print on paper on the first shot.
 A couple more shots and I was more or less zeroed.

-A quick note: the geometry of the VX-R Patrol1.25x4 mounted on a Leupold MKII mount on the receiver rail is interesting.
+A quick note: the geometry of the VX-R Patrol 1.25x4 mounted on a Leupold MKII mount on the receiver rail is interesting.
 The center of the scope is approximately 2.6 inches over the bore.
-When I crunched the numbers of this setup it was interesting to note that a 40 yard zero equates to a 40/280 yard zero with a 147gr FMJ (standard 7.62mm NATO load) never rising or dropping more than 4 inches from 0-310 yards.
-Pretty cool from a 16” barreled patrol rifle.
+When I crunched the numbers of this setup it was interesting to note that a 40 yard zero equates to a 40/280 yard zero with a 147 grain FMJ (standard 7.62mm NATO load) never rising or dropping more than 4 inches from 0-310 yards.
+Pretty cool from a 16'barreled patrol rifle.

 As far as durability is concerned, I'm sure it's as durable as any other scope in this price/range category.
-Hefting it, I think maybe the Trijicon ACOG might be top dog in the “whoops, it fell down the concrete stairs” competition.
+Hefting it, I think maybe the Trujicon ACOG might be top dog in the whoops, it fell down the concrete stairs'competition.
 That said, my 20 year old VARIXIII works fine and has been on many hunts/range trips and suffered a few scuffs and scrapes with no ill effects on performance.
 I was gonna Marine-Proof test it and throw it off a bridge, keep it overnight in a bucket of salt water, bake it in the oven at 400 degrees and drag it behind the jeep for 10 miles.
 I thought better of it.